 My recipe was adapted from this Crab Cake Burger recipe that I found a few years ago.
 Along the way I have changed things to better suit my kids’ tastes.
 For example, they do not like Dijon mustard, but they do like Old Bay spice.
 They also do not like hot sauce, so I serve it on the side for DH.
 I also streamlined the preparation as much as I could without sacrificing flavor in order to make it as easy as possible for weeknight dining.

 The result is a meal that is quick and easy to shop for as well as to assemble and cook.
 However, since crab is a little on the pricey side, I try to wait until I see a sale on crab meat or I stumble upon a coupon.
 (FYI, I did try making this with imitation crab that I ran through the food processor briefly before mixing with the rest of the ingredients.
 The kids ate the resulting cakes without complaint, but I think we all agree that the real thing is better!)

-- 2-3 teaspoons Old Bay spice (depending on taste)
+- 2 teaspoons Old Bay spice (or more - season to taste)

 - 1 tablespoon lemon juice

 - 1 tablespoon olive oil

 Combine crab, egg, bread crumbs, mayonnaise, Old Bay spice, lemon juice, celery seed, onion powder and pepper.

 Heat oil and butter in a skillet over medium heat.
 Cook the patties until they are browned on each side, about 5 minutes per side.

 Serve on whole grain hamburger buns, with optional hot sauce on the side.